Biocomputing-Teaching/Introduction-to-Bioinformatics/README.md

 [Basic Linux tutorial](https://ryanstutorials.net/linuxtutorial/)

-If you have some experience and have already finished the Basic linux tutorial, please read the following:
+If you have some experience and have already finished the Basic Linux tutorial, please read the following:

 [Basic bash scripting tutorial](https://ryanstutorials.net/bash-scripting-tutorial/)

-For Python, we recommend reading at least the "Learn the Basics" entries in the following link:
+For Python, we ask you reading at least the "Learn the Basics" entries in the following link:

 [Python tutorial](https://www.learnpython.org/en/)

 The deeper you go, the better programmer you'll become!
-A good programmer will go swiftly along "Introduction to Bioinformatics", not to mention that you can apply this knowledge when delving into any other professional problems.
+A good programmer will go swiftly along "Introduction to Bioinformatics", not to mention that later you could apply this knowledge when delving into any other professional problems.

 * IMPORTANT: if you want to clone this repository on your computer (not needed, as you can download individual files), you can install [GitHub Desktop](https://desktop.github.com) to make it the easy way.